Marcelo Goux

 Marcelo Jesús Goux (born 21 September 1975 in Lanús) is an Argentine football manager and former player who is currently the assistant coach of La Liga side Valladolid.

 Career

 Goux started his professional playing career with Huracán on 11 August 1996 in a 2–1 defeat to Ferro Carril Oeste.
 After a brief stint with Club Nacional de Football of Uruguay he returned to Argentina to play for Colón de Santa Fe.

 In 2000, he joined Belgrano de Córdoba and in 2002 he joined Gimnasia La Plata where he played 167 league games, he left the club after claims that some Gimnasia fans had made death threats against their own players in order to make them lose a game in order to damage the title chances of local rival Estudiantes de La Plata.
 He rejoined Colón de Santa Fe in 2007.
-He retired from active football soccer on June 30, 2012.
+He retired from active football on June 30, 2012.